-Rule 33 - Instruments of Restraint
+Rule 34- Instruments of Restraint

-- (A) Instruments of restraint, such as handcuffs, shall only be used in the following exceptional circumstances: - (i) as a precaution against escape during transfer from the Detention Facility to any other place; - (ii) on medical grounds by direction and under the supervision of the Medical Officer; - (iii) to prevent a Detainee from self-injury, injury to other Detainees or any member of the staff of the Detention Facility, or to prevent serious damage to property; or

-- (iv) when the Chief of Detention has reasonable grounds to believe that the restraint is necessary for the security and good order of the Detention Facility, or to preclude escape. - (B) Instruments of restraint shall never be applied as a punishment. - (C) For all uses of instruments of restraint referred to in subparagraphs (A) (ii) (iv), the Chief of Detention shall consult the Medical Officer before or as soon as practicable after using such instruments and report to the Registrar. - (D) Instruments of restraint shall not be applied for any longer time than is strictly necessary and shall, in any case, be removed when the Detainee appears before a Judge or a Chamber, unless otherwise ordered by the Judge or the Chamber. - (E) If any instrument of restraint is used under this Rule, the restrained Detainee shall be kept under constant and adequate supervision.
+- (A) Instruments of restraint, such as handcuffs, shall only be used in the following exceptional circumstances: - (i) as a precaution against escape during transfer from the Detention Facility to any other place; - (ii) to prevent a Detainee from self-injury, injury to other Detainees or any member of the staff of the Detention Facility, or to prevent serious damage to property; or - (iii) when the Chief of Detention has reasonable grounds to believe that the restraint is necessary for the security and good order of the Detention Facility, or to preclude escape. - (B) Instruments of restraint shall never be applied as a punishment.
+Their use shall be limited to circumstances when no lesser form of control would be effective to address the risks posed by unrestricted movement. - (C) For all uses of instruments of restraint referred to in subparagraphs (A) (ii) (iii), the Chief of Detention shall consult the Medical Officer before or as soon as practicable after using such instruments and report to the Registrar. - (D) Instruments of restraint shall not be applied for any longer time than is strictly necessary and shall, in any case, be removed when the Detainee appears before a Judge or a Chamber, unless otherwise ordered by the Judge or the Chamber. - (E) If any instrument of restraint is used under this Rule, the restrained Detainee shall be kept under constant and adequate supervision.

-Rule 34 - Use of Force
+Rule 35 - Use of Force

-- (A) The staff of the Detention Facility shall not use force against a Detainee except in cases of: - (i) self-defence; - (ii) attempted escape by the Detainee; - (iii) serious threat to the safety of the Detainee or any other person; or - (iv) serious threat to the security and good order of the Detention Facility. - (B) Staff who have recourse to force shall use no more than is strictly necessary and shall report the incident immediately to the Chief of Detention, who shall provide a report on the matter to the Registrar. - (C) A Detainee against whom force has been used shall be examined immediately and treated, if necessary, by the Medical Officer.
-The medical examination shall be conducted in private and in the absence of any non-medical staff. - (D) The results of such examination, including any relevant statement by the Detainee and the Medical Officer's opinion, shall be recorded and provided to: - (i) the Detainee and his Counsel, in a language accessible to them; - (ii) the Chief of Detention; - (iii) the Registrar; - (iv) the President; - (v) the Prosecutor; and

-(vi) the Principal Defender.
+- (A) The staff of the Detention Facility shall not use force against a Detainee except in cases of: - (i) self-defence; - (ii) attempted escape by the Detainee; - (iii) serious threat to the safety of the Detainee or any other person; or - (iv) active or passive physical resistance to an order based on law or regulations or any other serious threat to the security and good order of the Detention Facility. - (B) Staff of the Detention Facility shall be given special physical training to enable them to restrain aggressive Detainees. - (C) Except in special circumstances, staff of the Detention Facility should not be armed.
+They shall never be provided with arms unless they have been adequately trained in their use. - (D) Staff of the Detention Facility who have recourse to force shall use no more than is strictly necessary and shall report the incident immediately to the Chief of Detention, who shall provide a report on the matter to the Registrar. - (E) A Detainee against whom force has been used shall be examined immediately and treated, if necessary, by the Medical Officer.
+The medical examination shall be conducted in private and in the absence of any non-medical staff. - (F) The results of such examination, including any relevant statement by the Detainee and the Medical Officer's opinion, shall be recorded and provided to: - (i) the Detainee and his Counsel, in a language accessible to them; - (ii) the Chief of Detention; - (iii) the Registrar; - (iv) the President; - (v) the Prosecutor; and - (vi) the Principal Defender.

-Rule 35 - Records
+Rule 36 - Records